History of Burger King: 3G Capital

 As part of the restructuring, 3G also moved to change many aspects of corporate operations throughout 2011–2012.
 One of the first moves was to terminate Burger King's relationship with ad agency Crispin Porter + Bogusky, replacing it with McGarryBowen.
 3G also began a menu restructuring, with the first product being a revamped version of BK's Chicken Tenders product.
 Other new or reformulated products would follow.
 In terms of its franchise operations, Burger King initiated a move to become more like competitors Subway and KFC and began to sell off the majority of corporately owned restaurants in order to become an exclusive franchised operation.
 3G also moved to mend relations with its American franchises, which had become rather rancorous during TPG's tenure.
 Several lawsuits were settled and corporate policies that were at the center of the corporate disputes with the franchises were ended or amended.

 In 2011 they partnered with British venture capital firm Justice Holdings to take the company public again.
 They also initiated a massive expansion of operations via franchising in the BRIC nations and Africa with more than 2500 new planned locations.

+In April 2012, Burger King sold its 96 company-owned restaurants in Orlando, Florida and Daytona Beach, Florida to Sun Holdings.

+In August 2012, Burger King sold its 121 company-owned restaurants, including 21 in Nashville, Tennessee to Heartland Food Corporation.

 In August 2014, Burger King announced its intent to acquire the Canadian restaurant and coffee shop chain Tim Hortons.
 3G Capital purchased Tim Hortons at $65.50 per-share, and a new holding company was formed, based in Oakville, Ontario, Canada.
 3G holds a 51% majority stake, Tim Hortons' existing shareholders owning 22%, and a 27% stake held by Burger King shareholders.
 Berkshire Hathaway partially funded the purchase by buying $3 billion worth of preferred shares.
 Burger King CEO Daniel Schwartz became CEO of the company, with existing Tim Hortons CEO Marc Caira becoming vice-chairman and director.
 The two chains retained separate operations post-merger, with Burger King remaining in its Miami headquarters.
 The deal was subject to approval by Tim Hortons shareholders and Canadian regulatory authorities.
 A Tim Hortons representative stated that the proposed merger would allow Tim Hortons to leverage Burger King's resources for international growth.
 The combined company became the third-largest international chain of fast food restaurants.
 From 1995 to 2005, Tim Hortons had been owned by Wendy's Restaurants, a competitor to Burger King.